Chifley (NSW)

 The level of cultural diversity witnessed in Chifley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Chifley's population shows high cultural diversity, with 29.6% born overseas and 24.5% speaking a language other than English at home.
-Christianity is the dominant religion in Chifley, practiced by 66.3%.
-Notably, Judaism is overrepresented compared to Greater Sydney, making up 2.8% of Chifley's population.
+Chifley's population was found to be more culturally diverse than most local markets, with 29.6% born overseas and 24.5% speaking a language other than English at home.
+Christianity is the predominant religion in Chifley, accounting for 66.3%.
+However, Judaism is notably overrepresented, comprising 2.8% of Chifley's population compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity